 Experienced, dedicated, expert tutor specializing in math, any section of test prep, and high-level critical thinking, reading, and writing.
 I'm friendly, patient, eager to help you succeed - and I guarantee you won't find anyone more knowledgeable or helpful, anywhere.
 (If you don't agree, I won't charge you!)
 Out of WyzAnt's more than 60,000 tutors nationwide, I've been among the busiest 100 for the past three years.

-Unlike most other tutors, I tutor full-time & entirely independently - which means working with me is like working with a personal trainer or an expert consultant, not just another teacher.
-In fact, many of my students come to me after being disappointed by other tutors or by popular tutoring firms.
-You can check out more than 20 reviews on my "Student Feedback" page - that's more than any other WyzAnt tutor specializing in my subjects has in Massachusetts - to see what students say about what it's like to work with me.
+Unlike most other tutors, I tutor full-time and entirely independently: I've never worked for a tutoring company because I've never found one I respect intellectually.
+In fact, around half my students come to me after being disappointed by other tutors or by popular tutoring firms.
+You can check out more than 40 reviews on my Student Feedback page - that's more than any other WyzAnt tutor specializing in my subjects has in Massachusetts - to see what students say about what it's like to work with me.

-MY SCORES: I earned 99th percentile scores on all the standardized tests I've taken.
+MY SCORES: 99th percentile scores on all the standardized tests I teach.
 SAT I: 2400 800 Math, 800 Reading, 800 Writing.
 SAT II: 800 Math IIc, 800 Biology M. GRE: 170 Math, 170 Verbal, 6.0 Writing.
 GMAT: 780.
-AP scores of 5 on biology, calculus BC, chemistry, English language, English literature, physics, statistics, US History.

 back to top